Eros Grezda: Rangers

 On 31 August 2018, Rangers of the Scottish Premiership confirmed the signing of Grezda on a four-year contract, subject to receiving visa and international clearance.

-On 20 September 2019, Rangers manager Steven Gerrard said Grezda would not play for the club again after an incident during a Tunnock’s Cup match between Rangers' under-21s and Northern Irish team Ballymena United: Grezda clashed with opposition defender Andrew Burns and allegedly spat on the player during the game.
+On 20 September 2019, Rangers manager Steven Gerrard said Grezda would not play for the club again after an incident during a Tunnock's Cup match between Rangers' under-21s and Northern Irish team Ballymena United: Grezda clashed with opposition defender Andrew Burns and allegedly spat on the player during the game.
 Several Rangers players visited opposition manager David Jeffrey to apologise afterwards, and in a statement to the media, Gerrard said the player would no longer represent the club if the allegations were confirmed.
 Grezda, who had not played for the Rangers first team since April 2019 after falling out of favour, was also fined for his conduct after the matter was investigated.

 Return to Osijek

-On 6 January 2020, it was announced that Grezda had returned to his former side Osijek for an undisclosed fee after failing to break into the Rangers side.
+On 6 January 2020, it was announced that Grezda had returned to his former side Osijek for an undisclosed fee after disciplinary issues on the pitch at rangers.